China pledges friendship with Taiwan amid tensions over U.S. bill

+(In this March 3 story, corrects description of official in lead to senior Communist Party official, deletes reference in fourth paragraph to fourth-ranked leader.)

-BEIJING (Reuters) - China wants to deepen friendship with Taiwan, the ruling Communist Party's fourth-ranked leader said on Saturday, a day after state media warned China could go to war over Taiwan if a U.S. bill promoting closer ties with the island becomes law.
+BEIJING (Reuters) - China wants to deepen friendship with Taiwan, a senior official from the ruling Communist Party said on Saturday, a day after state media warned China could go to war over Taiwan if a U.S. bill promoting closer ties with the island becomes law.

 China has been infuriated over the bill, telling Taiwan on Friday it would only get burnt if it sought to rely on foreigners, adding to the warnings from state media about the risk of war.